 The Little Town In Virginia That Might Just Be The Most Unique Town In The World

-Have you visited Mathews recently, or do you happen to be a resident of this incredibly unique town in Virginia?
+Have you visited Mathews, VA recently, or do you happen to be a resident of this incredibly unique town in Virginia?
 Be sure to share your story with us — and if you’ve yet to visit this charming small town in VA or you’re curious about things to do in Mathews, Virginia, check out this video c/o Monuments Across Dixie:

 unique town in Virginia